 - May fight aging – This is thought to be another benefit of the antioxidants and one that I am excited about!

 - May help with weight loss – When it comes to the kids, I am not concerned about weight loss, but it is worth mentioning because it is just an added benefit!
-The study was done on rosehip extract (which is not tea), but like I said, it’s just a possible added benefit 🙂 Either way, rose hips tea tastes delicious!
+The study was done on rosehip extract (which is not tea), but as I said, it’s just a possible added benefit 🙂 Either way, rose hips tea tastes delicious!

 Hibiscus Tea Benefits: